1750 Surgeon Edmund John Erskine Risk

 6 Apr 1858 [Plymouth] – 7 Dec 1926

 Colonel Edmund John Erskine Risk received his medical education at St Bartholomew's Hospital, where he won two scholarships and distinguished himself in rowing.
-In 1880 he obtained the diplomas MRCS (Eng), the LRCP (Edin) and LM (Edin).
+In 1880 he obtained the diplomas MRCS (England), the LRCP (Edinburgh) and LM (Edinburgh).

-He joined the Army Medical Service in the following year, and served throughout the Egyptian campaign, being present at the battle of Tel-el Kebir.
 He was then sent to India, but in 1891 was invalided home with dysentery and malaria; subsequently he served in the Aldershot Command for three years, and in the West Indies for nearly six years.
-During the Boer war he was in charge of the surgical division at Elandsfontein.
-He received the medal for Egypt 1882, the Khedive's Star, 1882 and the Victoria medal for the South African war.
+During the South African War of 1902, he was in charge of the surgical division at Elandsfontein and SMO Bulfontein. he was present at the operations in the Transvaal (April to May 1902) and received the Queen's Medal with two clasps.

 After a period of service at Southampton and Ireland he became senior medical officer at Bloemfontein, Orange River Colony.
-In 1910, he was appointed assistant medical officer to the Northern Command in Ireland, and in the following January, commandant and director of studies of the Royal Army Medical College, Millbank.
+In 1910, he was appointed assistant medical officer to the Northern Command in Ireland, and in from 4 February 1911 to 15 August 1911 was Commandant and Director of studies of the Royal Army Medical College, Millbank.

 He retired in 1913 and died on 7 December 1926, aged 68 years.
 He left a widow and one daughter.